 In addition to turning your iPhone into a Webcam, the free or trial version of this app also has a few unique features: Head Bubble puts your head in a circle and then masks most everything else.
 Gesture Guard detects and blurs different types of gestures that you may not want others to see.
 We found it wasn’t consistent at detecting and blurring images.

 NeuralCam Live is free, but if you upgrade ($29.99/year or $4.99/month), NeuralCam Live Plus gives you additional features, such as a Low Light mode, a special “Soften” style and other video editing styles.
 Plus, it removes ads for other NeuralCam apps.

-Set up was quick and easy.
-Like most other webcam apps, we needed to download software to my Macbook Pro.
-But what’s nice is that the software, Reincubate Camo Studio, provides some nice controls and settings: For instance, you can switch between your iPhone’s different lenses, stream your video at higher resolutions, zoom and pan, add more filters, etc. However, you’ll need to upgrade for these features—which costs $4.99 a month or $39.99 a year.
+Reincubate Camo Studio's software provides some nice controls and settings: For instance, you can switch between your iPhone’s different lenses, stream your video at higher resolutions, zoom and pan, add more filters, etc. However, you’ll need to upgrade for these features—which costs $4.99 a month or $39.99 a year.

 However, the free app does let you choose between your front and back iPhone lens.
 And the free trial also allows you to select one of several different color or black-and-white filters.

-2. We also recommend you pick up one of the best iPhone tripods, so that you don’t have to prop your phone up on a set of books, or something else more precarious.
+1. We recommend you pick up one of the best iPhone tripods, so that you don’t have to prop your phone up on a set of books, or something else more precarious.
 Android owners fear not, as these tripods generally work with phones of all types.